Why Does Sprouted Bread Need To Be Refrigerated?

 • Additional nutrients not found in white bread including magnesium, phosphorus, potassium, selenium, and vitamin K.

-Table: Comparison of white bread vs. sprouted bread per 100 grams/serving
+Table: Nutrition facts and comparison of white bread vs. sprouted bread per 100 grams/serving

 White bread (Wonderbread)Sprouted bread (Dave’s Killer Bread, Organic Sprouted Whole Grains)